teochewthunder/easter-egg-generator/README.md

 - Z-index

 ## Print Function
-The CSS had been manipulated using media queries, to only show the egg and shapes when printed, hiding all the controls.
+The CSS has been manipulated using media queries, to only show the egg and shapes when printed, hiding all the controls.